-(b) Corporations/ partnerships may purchase or lease on a long term basis, public or private agricultural land suitable for rice/corn production, whereby the corporations/partnerships are given full management and production control over the purchased or leased lands or may enter into contractual arrangements, or joint ventures with landowners, farmers' organizations and ARCs.
+b.
+Corporations/ partnerships may purchase or lease, on a long term basis, public or private agricultural land suitable for rice/corn production, whereby the corporations/partnerships are given full management and production control over the purchased or leased lands or may enter into contractual arrangements, or joint ventures with landowners, farmers' organizations and ARCs.

-Agricultural land purchased or leased for the purpose cannot be converted to other uses.
-Should the corporative Farming venture cease to be financially viable and the partners declare bankruptcy or insolvency, land ownership shall automatically revert to the agrarian reform beneficiaries within a period of three (3) years in the case of public agriculture lands and private lands originally distributed under the Comprehensive Agrarian Reform program.
-Fifty percent (50%) of the land should have been developed within a period of three (3) years, and ninety percent (90%) within a period of five (5) years.
+5 Agricultural land purchased or leased for the purpose cannot be converted to other uses.
+Should the Corporative Farming venture cease to be 6 financially viable and the partners declare bankruptcy or insolvency, land 7 ownership shall automatically revert to the agrarian reform beneficiaries 8 within a period of three (3) years in the case of public agriculture lands and 9 10 private lands originally distributed under the Comprehensive Agrarian Reform 11 program.
+Fifty percent (50%) of the land should have been developed within 12 a period of three (3) years, and ninety percent (90%) within a period of five 13 (5) years.

-(c) Corporations/ partnerships may enter into contractual arrangements with farmers' organizations/ ARCs, whereby the corporations and partnerships will provide the production inputs and technical and related services, then buy back the produce.
-Provided, that the farm inputs that shall be utilized shall subscribe to the requirements set forth by Republic Act 10068 "Organic Agriculture Act of 2010."
+c.
+Corporations/partnerships may enter into contractual arrangements with farmers' organizations/ ARCs, whereby the corporations and partnerships will provide the production inputs and technical and related services, then buy back the produce.
+Provided, that the farm inputs that shall be utilized shall subscribe to the requirements set forth by Republic Act 10068 or the "Organic Agriculture Act of 2010."

 Local Government Units (LGUs) shall be required to identify appropriate land areas for Corporative Farming in consonance with their comprehensive land-use plan and ordinances.
-The LGU shall require the participating corporations/ partnerships to provide livelihood projects/ opportunities to families who will not be hired by the said entities.
+The LGU shall require the participating corporations/partnerships to provide livelihood projects/opportunities to families who will not be hired by the said entities.

-Т ruriner, the LGOs may also identify local taxes that may be offered as 2 incentives for Corporative Farming.
-3 4 (d) Corporations/partnerships may enter into contractual arrangements with 5 farmers' organizations/ ARCs, whereby farmers' organization shall be 6 responsible for the production of raw agricultural materials while the 7 corporations/partnerships shall perform the agro-processing/value-addition 8 and look for domestic and international markets.
-9 10 (e) Farmers' or other agricultural cooperatives with existing landholdings and 11 sufficient capitalization to undertake a "corporative" farming scheme for 12 rice/ corn.
-13 14 SECTION.
-3. Disposition of Excess Production The corporations/ 15 partnerships shall be required to provide a minimum of six hundred (600) kilograms 16 of rice/corn per employee per year or fifty (50) kilograms per employee per month.
-17 Production in excess of the employees' consumption requirements may be sold in the 18 local markets: Provided, that such will be reported to the National Food Authority 19 (NFA).
-20 21 SECTION 4.
-Implementing Agencies and Implementing Rules and 22 Regulations (IRR) The Department of Agriculture (DA) and the Department of 23 Agrarian Reform (DAR) shall be the lead agencies to institute measures to ensure 24 higher rice/ corn productivity through Corporative Farming schemes.
-25 26 Moreover, the DA and the DAR shall facilitate with the appropriate 27 government agencies the processing of management contracts between the 28 corporations/ partnerships and farmers' groups.
-Further, the DA and the DAR shall 29 oversee and monitor the IRR and guidelines of this Act.
-The DA and the DAR shall 30 exercise the following functions: 31 32 (a) Develop eligibility criteria for both corporations/ partnerships and farmers' 33 groups, cooperatives and/ or ARCs for consideration under this Act and to
+Further, the LGUs may also identify local taxes that may be offered as incentives for Corporative Farming.

+d.
+Corporations/partnerships may enter into contractual arrangements with farmers' organizations/ ARCs, whereby farmers' organization shall be responsible for the production of raw agricultural materials while the corporations/partnerships shall perform the agro-processing/value-addition and look for domestic and international markets.

+e.
+Farmers' or other agricultural cooperatives with existing landholdings and sufficient capitalization to undertake a "corporative" farming scheme for rice/corn.

+Sec.
+3. Disposition of Excess Production. - The corporations/partnerships shall be required to provide a minimum of six hundred (600) kilograms of rice/corn per employee per year or fifty (50) kilograms per employee per month.
+Production in excess of the employees' consumption requirements may be sold in the local markets: Provided, that such will be reported to the National Food Authority (NFA).

+9 Sec.
+4. Implementing Agencies and Implementing Rules and Regulations 10 (IRR). - The Department of Agriculture (DA) and the Department of Agrarian 11 Reform (DAR) shall be the lead agencies to institute measures to ensure higher 12 rice/corn productivity through Corporative Farming schemes.

+Moreover, the DA and the DAR shall facilitate with the appropriate government agencies the processing of management contracts between the corporations/ partnerships and farmers' groups.
+Further, the DA and the DAR shall oversee and monitor the IRR and guidelines of this Act.
+The DA and the DAR shall exercise the following functions: